 In the case of a complaint against a vice president, or the Director of Human Resources, the complaint may be made to the President.

-In the case of a complaint against the President, the complaint may be made to the Chairman of the Board of Trustees.
+In the case of a complaint against the President, the complaint may be made to the Chair of the Board of Trustees.

 What Does a Title IX Report Include?